-This section provides an annotated version of GERS's "Recommendation for First-Year Programming," adopted on August 8, 2018.
-We have not yet revisited it to consider whether to address the Seawolf Studies graduation requirements.
 First-year programming at Sonoma State University requires a common framework and clear articulation of the importance of transitional learning to each program.
-Current first year courses/programs have no unifying framework, making them difficult to understand; some programs do not provide students with opportunities to complete General Education requirements; and some options do not comply with EO1100.
-GERS recommends that all firstyear programming at SSU have the following characteristics.
+Current first-year courses/programs have no unifying framework, making them difficult to understand; some programs do not provide students with opportunities to complete General Education requirements; and some options do not comply with EO1100.
+GERS recommends that all first-year programming at SSU have the following characteristics.

-- Be available to all entering first year students.
-First-year programs should not required, since some students will not be able to fit one into their schedules. - Meet at least two GE Areas, at least one of which is A1, A2, A3, or B4. - 3) GE content is identifiable on transcripts as meeting 3 units of GE credit for each area addressed by the course.
-GE instruction may be blended across the year and among courses offered in a semester, so long as each area is listed on the transcript separately. - 4) Be a year-long program.
-Year-long courses should typically be taught by the same faculty with the same cohort of students. - 5) Deliver transitional content. - a) In each semester, students co-enroll in a 1-unit transition course (UNIV 102) - b) FLC Faculty earn WTU's by supporting transitional education, working with Peer Mentors and serving as the instructor of record for the UNIV 102 course - c) Include and support roles for trained Peer Mentors
+- 1) Be available to all entering first-year students.
+First-year programs should not be required, since some students will not be able to fit one into their schedules. - 2) Meet at least two GE Areas. - 3) GE content is identifiable on transcripts as meeting 3 units of GE credit for each area addressed by the course.
+GE instruction may be blended across the year and among courses offered in a semester, so long as each area is listed on the transcript separately.
+To offer more than 3 units in a GE area, FLCs must follow the general GE process for seeking exceptions to the 3-unit rule.